 - Protein shakes

-In summary, you can lose a lot of weight when you combine liquid diet with and regular food and resistance training.
+In summary, you can lose a lot of weight when you combine a liquid diet with regular food and resistance training.

-People who need to do it for longer due to their treatment should discuss with their physician about adding extra amount of protein to prevent from lowering their metabolic rate
+People who need to do it for longer due to their treatment should discuss with their physician about adding an extra amount of protein to prevent lowering their metabolic rate